Arignar Anna Zoological Park: History

 Edward Balfour established the Madras Government Museum in 1851.
 He established a menagerie in the natural history section of the museum with a live leopard and tiger.
 As the number of visitors to the museum increased during the live exhibition, Balfour started a small zoological park in the museum premises in 1855.
 He persuaded then Nawab of the Carnatic to donate his entire animal collection to the museum.
 This became the Madras zoo and was one of the first zoos to be established in the country.
 It housed a collection of nearly 300 species of animals and birds by the next year.
 As the zoo expanded, it was shifted to People's Park in Park Town in 1863.
 In 1876, the zoo was spread over an area of 116 acre and was open to the public for free viewing.
-The zoo exhibits included a orangutan, two-horned rhinoceros, Malayan tapir, and black headed gull.
+The zoo exhibits included an orangutan, two-horned rhinoceros, Malayan tapir, and black headed gull.